lim-christina/BIO539_FinalExam/README.md

 Input Requirements:
 The script expects a CSV file formatted similarly to CMLAHWQ_20230629-20250501.csv and the only required modification in the script is updating the file path in the first line of read_csv("FSUCML Seawater Monitoring System Data/your_file.csv", skip=2) The first two rows of the CSV are skipped as the third row must contain column headers.
 No additional formatting changes should be necessary if the file structure is consistent.

+To test script, CMLAHWQ_20230629-20250501.csv file has been added to repository as a test file.

 ---
 Workflow Summary:
 1. Data Import